 Dr Samuelson Appau has a background in marketing and market research and holds a PhD in Marketing from the University of Melbourne.
 He is currently a Lecturer in Marketing at RMIT University.
 Samuelson also consults for start-ups and entrepreneurs on how to build and sustain strong brands.

 Precious Rametsana, Community Researcher

 Precious Rametsana is a recent Master of Management graduate of the Melbourne Business School and currently researches and teaches within the Faculty of Business and Economics at the University of Melbourne.
 Precious is also a current committee member of the Incubate Foundation and a former board member of the Africa Australia Chamber of Commerce.

 Co-Design Phase Report

-The research team has begun the co-design phase of the project, collaborating with African Australian entrepreneurs, business leaders and community leaders to understand their economic challenges and business education needs so that we can tailor the program to suit their business development and growth needs.
+The team collaborated with African Australian entrepreneurs, business leaders and community leaders to understand their economic challenges and business education needs so that we can tailor the program to suit their business development and growth needs.

 The research team engaged in a co-creation process with the community to obtain a deeper understanding of the economic obstacles and unmet business education needs of African-Australians operating in business communities within Australia.